 If you follow all of these best practices, you will avoid having your job flagged and blocked as spam.
 If you should have any further questions on writing an effective job title and description, please contact the JazzHR Customer Support Team.

-- Job postings should always specify the country, city, and state/province where the job is located.
-Without these, most free job boards will not accept the job posting and are unable to index the job in their search results.
+Job postings created in JazzHR should always specify the country, city, state/province, and zip/postal code where the job is located—even for permanent, fully remote openings.
+Without a defined location, many free job boards will not be able to index the job in their search results and will not publish your job posting.

 - Confidential postings hide the company name from candidates and job seekers.
 These jobs are not suitable for free job board syndication.
 Confidential jobs require sponsorship.